BaizeXS/baizexs.github.io/content/resume/index.md

 {{< /project-entry >}}

-{{< project-entry name="Deep Learning and Computer Vision Semester Project" time="09/2022 – 12/2022" description="Independent project, supervised by Associate Prof. Guangyu Gao" >}}
+{{< project-entry name="👁️ Deep Learning and Computer Vision Semester Project" time="09/2022 – 12/2022" description="Independent project, supervised by Associate Prof. Guangyu Gao" >}}

 - Designed and implemented a waste classifier using the ResNet model to improve classification accuracy and reduce resource waste.
 The project also enhanced understanding of transfer learning techniques with ResNet.
 - Collected a dataset of 16 waste categories and preprocessed the images for uniformity and standardization, incorporating data augmentation techniques to enhance the dataset.